American Born Chinese (graphic novel): Synopsis

 The story of American Born Chinese consists of three seemingly separate tales, which are tied together at the end of the book.

-The first storyline is Yang's contemporary rendition of the Chinese story of a Kung Fu practicing Monkey King of Flower-Fruit Mountain, The Monkey King, a character from the classic 16th century Chinese novel Journey to the West.
-Yang replaces the Buddha from the original story with a Christian influenced deity Tze-Yo-Tzuh.
+The first storyline is Yang's contemporary rendition of the Chinese story of the Kung Fu-practicing Monkey King of Flower-Fruit Mountain (The Monkey King is a character from the classic 16th century Chinese novel Journey to the West).
+Yang replaces the Buddha from the original story with a Christian-influenced deity Tze-Yo-Tzuh.
 Throughout the story, The Monkey King is unhappy with himself as a monkey and continually tries to become another version of himself.
 The Monkey King grows larger, taking a more human form.
-After being rejected from a divine dinner party, he takes down every deity that has been sent to stop him, growing stronger by each kill.
-The lesser deities plead to the more powerful being in the world, Tze-Yo-Tzuh, to stop The Monkey King.
+After being rejected from a divine dinner party, he takes down every deity that has been sent to stop him, growing stronger with each kill.
+The lesser deities plead to the most powerful being in the world, Tze-Yo-Tzuh, to stop The Monkey King.
 Tze-Yo-Tzuh tries to help The Monkey King accept himself, but when The Monkey King refuses, Tze-Yo-Tzuh imprisons him under a mountain of rocks.
 A monk named Wong Lai-Tsao is sent by Tze-Yo-Tzuh on a mission to carry three packages to the west and is to pick up his disciple, The Monkey King, on his journey.
 He finds The Monkey King imprisoned under the mountain of rocks and frees him from the mountain by convincing The Monkey King to return to his original form.